What Is Disaster Relief? IRS Definition and Tax Help Explained

 ❌ Events that usually don't qualify:

-- Gradual damage (e.g., termites, rot, or wear-and-tear)
+- Gradual damage (e.g., termites, rot, or wear and tear)

 - Damage caused by prolonged drought